The Hodge-FVH Correspondence: Tau-functions of the FVH

 We call $(\Phi_1,\Phi_2,\tau)$ a dressing triple for the FVH.
-We also call the formal power series~$\tau$ the Sato type tau-function of the solution~$u$.
-It is uniquely determined up to a factor of the form~\eqref{explinfac}. \end{thm} \begin{prf} We prove the theorem by employing the method used in~\cite{UT}.
-Firstly, by using the bilinear equations~\eqref{bilinearid12}, we can prove that
+We also call the formal power series~$\tau$ the Sato type tau-function of the solution~$u$. \end{thm} \begin{prf} We prove the theorem by employing the method used in~\cite{UT}.
+Firstly, by using the bilinear equations~\eqref{bilinearid12} one can prove that